lilosrecipes/lilosrecipes.github.io/_posts/2022-03-21-roast-chicken.md

 3. Pour off water
 4. Sprinkle salt and ginger all over and rub in
 5. Place in roasting pan and top with paprika
-6. Cut up large onion and brown chicken for ½ hour in open pan
+6. Brown onion and chicken for ½ hour in open pan
 7. After that you can add a little water to form gravy.
 If desired, you can bind with flour (dissolved in cold water to make gravy